morris-lab/CellOracle/docs/index.rst

 CellOracle is a python library for the analysis of Gene Regulatory Network with single cell data.

+Source code and tutorials can be download from `celloracle  git hub repository <https://github.com/KenjiKamimoto-wustl122/CellOracle>`_

 .. warning::
    CellOracle is still under development.
 It is beta version and functions in this package may change in the future release.